Loop Differential K-theory: Further properties of the Bismut-Chern-Simons Form

 where $g_{i_{k-1},i_k}$ is evaluated at $\gamma((k-1)/p)$, and the second sum is a sum over all $k$-element index sets $J\subset S$ of the sets $S= \{(i_\alpha,j): \alpha=1,\dots, p,\text{ and } 1\leq j\leq n_\alpha\}$, and distinct singletons $(i_{q_1},m_1), (i_{q_2},m_2) \in S - J$, and

 Here $A_{s,i}^r$ is the local expression of $\nabla_s^r$ in $U_i$, with curvature $R_{s,i}^r$.
-It is shown in Appendix \ref{app:A} that $H(\nabla_r^s)$ is a well defined global form on $LM$, independent of choices, and one can similarly show that $H_{2k+1} (\nabla_s^r)$ is independent of local trivializations and thus determines a well defined global form on $LM$.
+It is shown in Proposition \ref{PROP:H-well-def} that $H(\nabla_r^s)$ is independent of the local trivialization chosen in the above expression for \eqref{Def-H_(2k+1)}, and thus defines a well defined global form on $LM$.

 Using the same techniques as in Theorem \ref{thm:dBCS} to calculate $(d+\iota)BCS(\nabla)$, and the equality of mixed partial derivatives, we can calculate that

 where

 where $g_{i_{k-1},i_k}$ is evaluated at $\gamma((k-1)/p)$, and the second sum is a sum over all $k$-element index sets $J\subset S$ of the sets $S= \{(i_\alpha,j): \alpha=1,\dots, p,\text{ and } 1\leq j\leq n_\alpha\}$, and singletons $(i_{q_1},m_1) \in S - J$, and